maphew/zadam-trilium-wiki/TLS configuration.md

 ## Modifying config.ini

-Now that you have your certificate, we need to modify ~/trilium-data/config.ini so that Trilium will use it:
+Now that you have your certificate, we need to modify `config.ini` in the [[data directory]] so that Trilium will use it:

 ```
 [Network]